3manu31/microbiome-project/README.md

 - If you see errors or the app crashes, reload the page and try again.

 ### How file upload is disabled on Streamlit Cloud
-File uploaders are automatically hidden when the app detects it is running on Streamlit Cloud (using the `STREAMLIT_SERVER_HEADLESS` environment variable).
+File uploaders are automatically hidden when the app detects it is running on Streamlit Cloud (using multiple environment variable checks for reliable detection).
+The app will show a clear message when file upload is disabled and display instructions for local usage.
 No manual changes are needed.

 ## Data Source & Citation